 These are our Company of Heroes 3 tips for the Italy campaign:

 Paint the map

-An important thing to know going into the Italy campaign is that, as we noted in our Company of Heroes 3 review, the Germans will do almost nothing to try to recapture the territory you take.
-This means there’s no downside to capturing as much territory as quickly as you can, once you’ve completed the initial tutorial and landed in Salerno.
+Going into the Italy campaign, an important thing to know is that, as we noted in our Company of Heroes 3 review, the Germans will do almost nothing to try to recapture the territory you take.
+This means there’s no downside to capturing as much territory as quickly as possible, once you’ve completed the initial tutorial and landed in Salerno.

 Ports are key